-APRIL 21, 2016 Yellow Legs “Cuddles” Garcia was laid to rest today in a shady enclave in the back yard she called home for the past three years.
+APRIL 21, 2016 Yellow Legs “Cuddles” Garcia was laid to rest today in a shady enclave in the back yard that she called home for the past three years.
 Yellow Legs passed shortly after being admitted to a veterinary clinic for weight loss and an indeterminate abdominal issue.
-Having been diagnosed with what could have been any number of reproductive ailments that likely developed over several weeks, the prognoses for which were universally dire, the difficult decision for euthanasia was made.
-Yellow Legs passed away peacefully in the company of a compassionate vet and her assistant, with her head resting in her caretaker’s hands.
+After being diagnosed with what could have been any number of reproductive ailments that likely developed over several weeks, the prognoses for which were universally dire, the difficult decision for euthanasia was made.
+Yellow Legs died peacefully in the company of a compassionate vet and her assistant, with her head resting in her caretaker’s hands.
 She is survived by her sister, White Legs “Jumpy” Garcia, and her blind coop-mate, Rufina, for whom she had recently developed an almost affectionate tolerance.

-Although Yellow Legs never knew her parents, she nonetheless developed into a well-adjusted, if sickly, backyard hen.
-In her youth, she was known for steady egg laying, adventurousness, and an insatiable curiosity that motivated her to traverse all manner of fencing in order to dig through garden beds, often destroying the drip system in the process.
+Although Yellow Legs never knew her parents, she nonetheless matured into a well-adjusted, if sickly, backyard hen.
+In her youth, she was known for steady egg laying, adventurousness, and an insatiable curiosity that inspired her to traverse all manner of fencing in order to dig through garden beds, often destroying the drip system in the process.
 That trait, coupled with her progressively delicate constitution requiring three expensive trips to the vet during her short life, caused her caretaker to lay her own sanity open to question on more than one occasion.

-Yellow Legs’ favorite leisure activities included sunning herself in forbidden areas of the yard, dirt bathing, and hiding her head while she sat in her caretaker’s lap.
-Her professional career began with a film debut in 2014’s The Contest, a performance central to the blog post, delighting “winner” and “loser” readers alike.
+Yellow Legs’ favorite leisure activities included sunning herself in forbidden areas of the yard; dirt bathing; and hiding her head while she sat in her caretaker’s lap.
+Her professional career began with a film debut in 2014’s The Contest, a performance central to the production that delighted “winner” and “loser” readers alike.